 Treatments Your Physician May Prescribe

-If you've got any signs of infection or skin breakdown, antibiotics or special dressings could also be recommended.
+If you have any signs of infection or skin breakdown, antibiotics or special dressings may be recommended.

 An exam will be done to evaluate blood flow (circulation) in your leg.
 An ultrasound test may be done to check for a blood clot.

-You may be mentioned a vein specialist (phlebologist) to debate treatment options, which include:
+You may be referred to a vein specialist (phlebologist) to discuss treatment options, which include:

 Ø Endovenous (inside the vein) laser

 Notice: Please consult your doctor before following any instruction of www.myonlinedoctor.co.in